Lech am Arlberg might be one of Austria's top ski resorts but it is far from the easiest to get to without transport

 Alternatively, drivers who know the area might wish to head through the city and onto the motorway south to Garmisch-Partenkirchen.
 From Garmisch there is the option of heading into Austria via Mittenwald and Seefeld or via the Fernpass and Imst - in both cases joining up with the Inn valley motorway.
 Again driving time is probably three and a half hours.

 Salzburg Airport is definitely the least convenient of the airports for Lech but, because of the variety of charter flights offered in the winter, it may be the only option available.
-A rail connection runs from the city to St Anton (and further via bus or taxi) or there is the road connection through Germany to Kufstein on the Austrian border (and then via the Inn valley motorway as described above).
+A rail connection runs from the city to St Anton or Langen (and further via bus or taxi) or there is the road connection through Germany to Kufstein on the Austrian border (and then via the Inn valley motorway as described above).

 Langen railway station is the closest train station to Lech and is the most convenient for the airports of Zurich or Friedrichshafen.
 The train journey from Zurich takes around 2 hours and 20 minutes and the ride from Friedrichshafen around 20 minutes longer - however the trip from Zurich is direct and that from Friedrichshafen involves a number of changes.

 At Langen a taxi can be hired or the local bus (which runs every 1 or 2 hours until around 22.00), if available.